 Why does manual governance fail at scale?

 In contemporary systems, governance is a deployment assurance, not a human review issue.
 That distinction is significant.
-On this site, every deployment is subjected to an automated audit by custom Automated Governance guardrails.
+On this site, each deployment is subjected to an automated audit by custom Automated Governance guardrails.

-Every build on this site is benchmarked to Google’s PageSpeed Insights.
-Our Desktop Performance score is unaccidentally 100/100 at build time.
+Each build on this site is benchmarked to Google’s PageSpeed Insights.
+The Desktop Performance score is unaccidentally 100/100 at build time.

 What is the role of automated guardrails in ensuring integrity?